Abolitionist-Project/Think-by-Numbers/README.md

 The Abolitionist Project has the modest goal of eliminating all unnecessary suffering on earth.
 It’s done in 3 easy steps!

-1. Learn About Problems and Solutions
+LEARN About Problems and Solutions

-Everyone should submit an article which attempts to provide quantitative details about what they would consider to be the worst problem in the world.
-Everyone should also submit their idea for the best a solution to some problem.
-It doesn't have to be an original idea, just what you think the best one is.

-2. Decide

-Decide which problems cause the most suffering and which solutions are most cost effective.
-This was not previously something that could be quantified.
-However, crowd-sourcing which could be used to facilitate this.

-Cost-effectiveness calculations
-In each Problem post, readers may submit their estimations of the magnitude of the suffering (either using a dollar figure or a unit of pleasure called a util or hedon) caused by each major world problem.
-All submissions are then averaged and problems are ranked according to the degree of suffering caused by each.
+Problems: Please submit an article which provides a quantitative examination of a problem that you would consider to cause the greatest suffering.

+Solutions: After reading about a Problem, you should also submit a solution to that problem.
+The solution need not be original, just whatever you think would be most effective.
+After publishing, your Solution will be listed below the problem article.

+DECIDE Which Solution is Most Cost-Effective

+Estimating the Cost of Problems: After reading about a Problem, you should allocate some fraction of your taxes to solving this problem.
+This figure should based your estimation of the magnitude of the suffering caused by that problem relative to all others you've read about.
+An increase or decrease in allocation towards one problem will result in a proportional increase or decrease in their previous allocations to any other problems.
+Averaging all user tax allocations will provide a quantitative estimate of magnitude of the suffering.

-Users can also submit ideas for possible solutions.
-Then everyone can submit their estimates on how much each solution will cost and how much suffering it will reduce.
-Then the amount of suffering eliminated divided by the cost of the solution will give you a value representative of the cost-effectiveness of that solution.
-This step is known as the Crowdsourcing Utopia Project.
+Estimating the Cost of Solutions: After reading about a solution, you should submit your guess as to how much that solution will cost to fully implement.
+The average estimated suffering caused by the problem divided by the average estimated cost of the solution will give you a value representative of the cost-effectiveness of that solution.

-3. Act
+ACT to Reduce Suffering

 In the final step, a charitable foundation will acquire and direct resources towards realizing the most cost effective solutions.
-This might be called the Charitable Foundation for the Abolition of Suffering.
-It is hoped that this will take over many functions that government is currently supposed to be fulfilling, but is not due to incompetence and/or corruption.